-This chapter describes the laboratory method of research and its use in mass media investigations.
-The laboratory method is the oldest approach in mass media research and continues to provide a wealth of information for researchers and critics of the media.
+This chapter describes the experimental method of research and its use in mass media investigations.
+The experimental method is the oldest approach in mass media research and continues to provide a wealth of information for researchers and critics of the media.
+We will discuss controlled laboratory experiments, then examine quasi-experimental designs, and conclude with a consideration of field experiments.